outreachy/website/README.md

 pipenv shell
 ```

-In addition to the Python packages that were installed for you when you created the virtualenv, you also need to install some Node.js packages; these will be placed in a `node_modules` directory inside your project folder.
+In addition to the  packages that were installed for you when you created the virtualenv, you also need to install some Node.js packages; these will be placed in a `node_modules` directory inside your project folder.
 Make sure you have `npm` installed, then run:

 ```
 npm install
 ```

 If this is your first time creating a local version of the website for testing, you'll need to set up the local website database from scratch.
 The following command will create a new database with the models in the Outreachy website.
-The database will initially have no website pages, but will eventually store your local test pages.
+The database will initially have no website pages, but will eventually  your local test pages.

 ```
 ./manage.py migrate